 Pay attention to the play spaces in each room.

-Play environments encourage children to learn by interacting with the space s0 therefore it is important they are set up with purpose.
+Play environments encourage children to learn by interacting with the space so therefore it is important they are set up with purpose.
 Asking the educators why they chose to set up a play area will give you a great insight into how they cater for the children in their care.

 Hygiene and cleanliness are key.

-Childcare centres are notorious for spreading illnesses.
 To keep your little one healthy ask about how they minimise the risk of infection within the service.

 Your educators will set the tone for your children every single day they are in care.